 Interdisciplinary Education & Research

 On October 1, the Academic Futures Committee on Interdisciplinary Teaching, Research and Creative Works released its draft report to campus for a 30-day comment period.
+(The deadline has now been extended to Nov.
+8.)
 The Committee has been working since spring to look at innovative models to improve our interdisciplinary practice and reduce the campus barriers to this important work.

-Once again, we will be looking to campus for their input to the report.
-We will be requesting comments, as well as 2-page response papers to the report.
-Click here to learn more about how to provide feedback.
-Additionally, we have scheduled eight town halls throughout October to hear from campus their reaction to the Interdisciplinarity Report.
-Please join Dean White and members of the Committee and share your views!
+Once again, we looked to campus for their input to the report.
+We requested comments, as well as 2-page response papers to the report.
+Additionally, scheduled eight town halls throughout October to hear from campus their reaction to the Interdisciplinarity Report.

 On September 13, 2019, the Provost accepted the recommendations of the Academic Futures-Financial Futures Online Strategy Working Group and took action on its first recommendation.
 CU Boulder will create a new organization to oversee teaching and technology, online and distance learning that will work with faculty and staff to support the vision put forward by our campus through Academic Futures.

 Also on Sept.
 13, Moore and Fox announced the formation of three working groups to create detailed plans to enable the campus to move forward to the new future, and on Oct.
 11, the three groups were announced.